primaryodors/primarydock/PREDICTION.md

 Configurable variables include:
 `$dock_metals`          If true, the dock will use PDBs that end in `.metal.pdb` instead of the default `.upright.pdb`.
+                        You probably won't ever have to use the `$dock_metals` feature.
 `$dock_retries`         The number of times to retry if no poses returned.
 Each retry increases the energy limit.
+                        Default = 5.
 `$bias_by_energy`       TODO: This has not been implemented yet.
 `$metrics_to_process`   An array of key-value pairs identifying a dock metric and its new key in the output JSON.
+                        Valid keys can be found in the table below; the value becomes the metric's key in the JSON.

 Available parameters for `$metrics_to_process` include:
 `BENERG`                Total binding energy between ligand and protein;